marwahaha/moodle-format_tabbedtopics/README.md

 ------------------
 In the course settings for this format you may enable the option to treat single topics for a tab differently:
 - When a topic is the single topic for a tab, the tab name will be replaced by the topic name.
-- At the same time the header of the section is hidden to avoid showing the same name twice.
+- At the same time the standard header of the topic is - normally - hidden to avoid showing the same name twice.

 <b>Please note</b> that when this option is set the first topic assigned to a tab will swap the tab name for the topic name - while assigning a second topic to the same tab will immediately change it back to the original tab name.
 <h4>Edit a Single Topic Tab name</h4>
 You cannot edit a topic name shown as a tab name directly.
-For this reason only when in edit mode the topic header is indeed shown again.
+For this reason only when in edit mode the topic header is indeed shown again - but slightly dimmed.
 You them may edit the topic name as usual.
 Any confirmed changes will then immediately be reflected in the tab name as well.

 Section 0 always on top
 ---------